 In 1961, Emile Véron became the first French manufacturer of model diecast cars with Majorette.
-Since then, Majorette has produced a significant number of vehicles, focusing on everyday (French) cars.
+Since then, Majorette cars has produced a significant number of vehicles, focusing on everyday French cars.

 Besides their important domestic presence, through large commercial channels, Majorette relies also in sales to foreign markets.
 In 1982 Majorette USA was established in Miami, creating a niche that still remains.

-Over the years, Majorette has changed to adapt, with mixed results.
+Over the years, Majorette cars has changed to adapt, with mixed results.

-By the 1970s, they had established a reputation of making detailed, heavy cars of good quality, and incorporating features like opening doors and hoods, translucent plastic parts, and a characteristic suspension system.
+By the 1970s, Majorette cars had established a reputation of making detailed, heavy cars of good quality, and incorporating features like opening doors and hoods, translucent plastic parts, and a characteristic suspension system.

 Fortunately, the rest of the old Majorettes are still there.
-Entering the 2000s, new batches of good castings have been introduced, as well as a new image facelift that included a modified logo, and a toning down of the aesthetics of the '80s and '90s, in touch with the automobile industry's trend of using deep, metallic paints.
-Despite some occasional poor paint choices, and an intriguing fixation with the silver grey, the style change has been successful.
+Despite some occasional poor paint choices, and an intriguing fixation with the silver grey, the style change of Majorette cars has been successful.